guastallaigor/vue-horizontal-timeline/README.md

 ### Nuxt.js

-You can import in a Nuxt.js plugin
+You can import as a Nuxt.js plugin

 `~/plugins/vue-horizontal-timeline.js`
 ```js